ajLapid718/YahooFantasyBasketballScript/README.md

 ## Preface

 Hello!
-You have stumbled upon GitHub, specifically my GitHub profile so-to-speak.
+You have found your way through the universe and stumbled upon GitHub at this point in time, specifically my GitHub profile so-to-speak.
 Welcome to my repository that houses three of my Yahoo Fantasy Basketball automation script files written in Ruby.
 You are currently reading the primary README file, the one with the markdown file extension.

 Normally, a README file is suggested to include details about one's environment configuration in order to properly get the contents of the repository up and running.
 Some things that are suggested by default are: Ruby version, system dependencies, configuration, database creation, database initialization, how to run the test suite, services (job queues, cache servers, search engines, etc.), deployment instructions.